 This is a great list for more specific charity donation links: https://www.moneysavingexpert.com/deals/charity-gifts/

-My personal favourite charity though it Kiva.
+My personal favourite charity though is Kiva.
 The cool thing about them is you are giving loans – people who are running a business but need a cash injection to level up (e.g. to buy a new machine for their farming) and then can gradually pay it back.
-The thing I love about it is that because you get the money back you can re-loan it.
+What I love about it is that because you get the money back you can re-loan it.
 So I’ve put in about $200 but lent out almost $600!

 Another one I love (and have gifted to multiple friends/family members) is Toilet Twinning.
 With your donation you get a framed photo of the actual toilet (or very similar) which they can then hang in their own toilet.
 For me that makes it way more entertaining than just donating online.

 Honestly I am increasingly realising that this is all people truly want to receive (myself included!).
-I have started taking people out for dinner or to the cinema, or offering to babysit or help redecorate their house.
+How about taking people out for dinner or to the cinema, or offering to babysit or help redecorate their house??
 Really anything you can give time-wise is (in my opinion) the best gift of all.

 Here is a great diagram I saw on Instagram which inspired this blog post!